 - Work closely with ISCEBS staff prior to the Symposium and meet all deadlines

-- Make no substantial changes in session content or format, identity or number of presenters without prior approval of ISCEBS staff
+- Make no substantial changes in session content or format, or change or add presenters without prior approval of ISCEBS staff

 - Design and provide a high-quality PowerPoint presentation, easily readable in print and a conference room, in electronic format, by the deadline given (a pdf version of the presentation is not acceptable).

-- Understand that their presentation will be reproduced in its entirety in hard copy and electronic media for attendees
+- Understand that their presentation will be reproduced in its entirety in hard copy and electronic media for attendeee

 - Acknowledge they are available to speak during any timeframe of the Symposium and as such will not request a time or date change if selected.